 Independent possessive pronouns

-Let’s start with possessive pronouns, also called absolute possessive pronouns.
-Possessive pronouns simplify constructions that show possession of a noun by replacing it—in other words, independent possessive pronouns must stand alone and be used without a noun.
+Possessive pronouns are a type of possessive noun.
+Also called absolute possessive pronouns, possessive pronouns simplify constructions that show possession of a noun by replacing it—in other words, independent possessive pronouns must stand alone and be used without a noun.
 To understand how possessive pronouns can make things simpler and clearer, first take a look at this example of a sentence that does not use a possessive pronoun:

 It sounds repetitive and feels a little unnecessary to state “peace lilies” twice in this sentence.
 Rewriting with a possessive pronoun simplifies things: